RyHensel/dead-reckoning/README.md

 ---

 Change a hex value, save, relaunch.
-Add a third theme by copying a block and giving it a new key — the Theme button cycles through whatever is in the dict.
+Add a third theme by copying a block and giving it a new key and the Theme button cycles through whatever is in the dict.

 The three `caption` keys use the Windows 11 DWM API and need build 22000 or later.
 On Windows 10, macOS, or Linux they silently do nothing and you get the